 Deleting these types of codes will remove multiple sidebars in your template.

-Some modern WordPress themes have provided the default full-width template for a static page.
-Therefore, removing the sidebar from a static page is fairly easy.
-You only need to go to the Page Attributes meta box and choose Full Width in Template selection.
+Many WordPress themes have provided the default full-width template for a static page.
+Therefore, removing the sidebar from a static page template is fairly easy.
+You only need to go to the Page Attributes meta box and choose Full Width in the Template selection.

 /* Template Name: Full Width Template */